crfleisc/IP_Location/README.md

 # IP_Location
-A website that uses your IP to lookup your approximate location without confirming a location request
+A website that uses your IP to lookup your approximate location without confirming a location request.
+Uses OpenLayers map, JQuery, and AJAX.